AI-HPC-Research-Team/SLM4Mol/README.md

 # Scientific Language Modeling (SLM4Mol): A Quantitative Review of Large Language Models in Molecular Science

 This analysis offers a comprehensive review of Transformer models and Large Language Models (LLMs) in molecular modeling and design.
-There are two key issues: how to quantify the match between model and data modalities and how to identify the knowledge-learning preferences of models.
-To address these challenges, we develop a multi-modal benchmark named ChEBI-20-MM and conduct 1263 experiments to assess the compatibility between different data modalities and model architectures.
-To provide a rigorous theoretical basis for the exploration of model knowledge acquisition, we present a statistically significant, interpretable approach that discovers the varying strengths of LLMs in understanding molecular knowledge.
+Large language models (LLMs) offer a fresh approach to tackle scientific problems from a natural language processing (NLP) perspective, introducing a research paradigm called scientific language modeling (SLM).
+However, two key issues remain: how to quantify the match between model and data modalities and how to identify the knowledge-learning preferences of models.
+To address these challenges, we propose a multi-modal benchmark, named ChEBI-20-MM, and perform 1263 experiments to assess the model's compatibility with data modalities and knowledge acquisition.
+Through the modal transition probability matrix, we provide insights into the most suitable modalities for tasks.
+Furthermore, we introduce a statistically interpretable approach to discover context-specific knowledge mapping by localized feature filtering.

 ![Overview of tasks in review.](figures/figure1.png)

 **Paradigm of the Review**: